techmeetsmoney0-max/privacy-policy/index.md

 ## Who operates this tool

-This tool is operated by Mekki [torkia], an individual creator, as a private automation used solely to manage the YouTube channel "Tech Meets Money" (https://www.youtube.com/@TechMeetsMoney0).
+This tool is operated by Mekki torkia, an individual creator, as a private automation used solely to manage the YouTube channel "Tech Meets Money" (https://www.youtube.com/@TechMeetsMoney0).